danieltjw/aifutures/README.md

 ---

-Future socieities will likely have to choose between:
+Future societies will likely have to choose between:
 - artificially stagnate their technological progress due to the limiting factor of human error rates
 - work with a Friendly I-AGIs capable of much lower error rates for continued technological progress